wavefrontHQ/wavefront-cli/README.md

 ### The Install Command

-The most common use for the Wavefront CLI, is the installation of the Wavefront Proxy and/or Collector Agent (Telegraf) on a host.
+The most common use for the Wavefront CLI, is the installation of the Wavefront Proxy and/or Telegraf on a host.
 The `install` command accepts multiple options.
 If a required option is not passed as an argument, the CLI will prompt the user for missing input.
 If all required options are passed, the CLI will not prompt for input.